 Table 1 - Profile of the Included Studies.
+1 4010 1 101110 or the moradea bruares.

-ID Table 1 - Profile of the Ind Title, Quote Type Objeticve Key findings 01 Course and predictors of Longitudinal To examine the The prevalence of mild to psychological distress among colorectal cancer survivors with ostomies: A longitudinal study.
+ID Table 1 - Profile of the InTitle, Quote Type Objeticve Key findings 01 Course and predictors of psychological distress among colorectal cancer survivors with ostomies: A longitudinal study.
 Curso e preditores de sofrimento psicológico entre sobreviventes de câncer colorretal com ostomias: um estudo longitudinal.
-(11) study. course and predictors of psychological distress in colorectal cancer survivors with ostomies. severe psychological distress in colorectal cancer survivors undergoing colostomy measured in the first month, third month and sixth month postoperatively was 96.94%, 88.55% and 29.77% respectively.
+(11) Longitudinal study.
+To examine the course and predictors of psychological distress in colorectal cancer survivors with ostomies.
+The prevalence of mild to severe psychological distress in colorectal cancer survivors undergoing colostomy measured in the first month, third month and sixth month postoperatively was 96.94%, 88.55% and 29.77% respectively.
 02 Sense of Coherence, Psychological Distress, and Disability Acceptance in Colostomy Cancer Survivors.
 Senso de coerência, sofrimento psicológico e aceitação da incapacidade em sobreviventes de câncer de colostomia.
-Cross- sectional study. to investigate the state of sense of coherence (SC), acceptance of disability (AI) and psychological distress (PS) of patients with permanent colostomy and to evaluate the role of AI in mediating the relationship between SC and The results indicated that the ESC and AI of patients with permanent colostomy were at a low level, and SP was common in patients.
+(12) Cross- sectional study. to investigate the state of sense of coherence (SC), acceptance of disability (AI) and psychological distress (PS) of patients with permanent colostomy and to evaluate the role of AI in mediating the relationship between SC and PS.
+The results indicated that the ESC and AI of patients with permanent colostomy were at a low level, and SP was common in patients.
 Furthermore, a partial mediating effect of AI between ESC and SP was found.
 Improving the ESC and AI of patients with permanent colostomy may be essential to alleviate their SP.
-(12) PS.
-03 PredictorsofPsychologicalDistressamongPatientswithColorectalCancer-RelatedEnterostomy:ACross-sectionalStudy.PreditoresdeSofrimentoPsicológicoentrepacientescomenterostomiarelacionada aocâncercolorretal:umestudotransversal.(13) Cross- sectional study.
+03 PredictorsofPsychologicalDistressamongPatientswithColorectalCancer-RelatedEnterostomy:ACross-sectionalStudy.PreditoresdeSofrimentoPsicológicoentrepacientescomenterostomiarelacionadaaocalcercolorretal:umumestudotransversal.(13)(13)(13) Cross- sectional study.
 Identify variables that can predict psychological distress in patients with enterostomy.
 Approximately 85.7% consistently suffered from psychological distress.
 Being single and having peristomal complications were associated with higher psychological distress, while having a monthly income of ¥5,000 (yuan) or more was associated with lower levels of distress.
 04 Quality of life of adult individuals with intestinal stomas in Uganda: a cross-sectional study.
 Qualidade de vida de indivíduos adultos com estomas intestinais em Uganda: um estudo transversal.
 Cross- sectional study.
 To assess the quality of life of patients with intestinal stoma treated at the Mulago National Reference Hospital (MNRH), with emphasis on psychological Most patients presented negative psychological effects (anxiety - 100%, concerns about changes in body image - 96.1% and depression - 88.4%).